stephaneworkspace/libswe-sys/README.md

 # Use

-Go to exemple sand rename data_example.json to data.json and run cargo run --example debug
+Go to exemple and rename data_example.json to data.json and run cargo run --example debug

 # Version
+0.1.27
+* Add bodies colors in sweconst

 0.1.26
 * Change earth element color to orange/yellow